US STOCKS-Goldman, Lockheed results buoy Wall Street

 But economic data on Tuesday indicated the manufacturing sector remains on reasonable footing despite the Fed's efforts, although they appear to be sharply weighing on the housing market.

-Netflix NFLX.O lost ground ahead of its earnings report after the market close, with all eyes on the video-streaming company's subscriber growth, which is seen falling in the third quarter.
+Netflix NFLX.O lost 1.73% ahead of its earnings report after the market close, with all eyes on the video-streaming company's subscriber growth, which is seen falling in the third quarter.
+But its shares surged 14.49% after the closing bell as it reversed subscriber declines.

+Volume on U.S. exchanges was 11.67 billion shares, compared with the 11.62 billion average for the full session over the last 20 trading days.

+Advancing issues outnumbered declining ones on the NYSE by a 2.70-to-1 ratio; on Nasdaq, a 1.90-to-1 ratio favored advancers.

 (Reporting by Chuck Mikolajczak; Editing by David Gregorio)